 - Row covers: if you're planning a kitchen garden, these are very useful for protecting tender growth and the soil.
 You'll need hoop supports and shade netting to build your row covers.

-Some plants need less watering than others; choosing to plant these, whether in borders or in containers, will help you save water and ensure they thrive, even in extreme hot weather.
+Some plants need less watering than others; opting for full sun plants that love the heat, whether in borders or in containers, will help you save water and ensure they thrive, even in extremely hot weather.

 7. Order a water butt now

 While the weather is still up and down, get a water butt or rain barrel (opens in new tab) installed in your garden.
 That way, hosepipe ban or not, you'll have water on tap in the garden whenever you need it.
 Rain barrels are also an important feature of wildlife gardens..